Gnosticism: Development

 Prior to the discovery of Nag Hammadi, the Gnostic movements were largely perceived through the lens of the early church heresiologists.
 Johann Lorenz von Mosheim (1694–1755) proposed that Gnosticism developed on its own in Greece and Mesopotamia, spreading to the west and incorporating Jewish elements.
 According to Mosheim, Jewish thought took Gnostic elements and used them against Greek philosophy.
 J. Horn and Ernest Anton Lewald proposed Persian and Zoroastrian origins, while Jacques Matter described Gnosticism as an intrusion of eastern cosmological and theosophical speculation into Christianity.

 In the 1880s, Gnosticism was placed within Greek philosophy, especially neo-Platonism.
 Adolf von Harnack (1851–1930), who belonged to the History of Dogma school and proposed a Kirchengeschichtliches Ursprungsmodell, saw Gnosticism as an internal development within the church under the influence of Greek philosophy.
 According to von Harnack, Gnosticism was the "acute Hellenization of Christianity".

+Fellow of Trinity College and gemstone collector William Charles King penned The Gnostics and Their Remains which compares Gnostic engravings with the art of classical Greece, highlighting the deliberate roughness of Gnostic art.
+King describing the value was not in the execution but the internal beauty following principles of Gnosticism.

 The Religionsgeschichtliche Schule ("history of religions school", 19th century) had a profound influence on the study of Gnosticism.
 The Religionsgeschichtliche Schule saw Gnosticism as a pre-Christian phenomenon, and Christian gnosis as only one, and even marginal instance of this phenomenon.
 According to Wilhelm Bousset (1865–1920), Gnosticism was a form of Iranian and Mesopotamian syncretism, and Eduard Norden (1868–1941) also proposed pre-Christian origins, while Richard August Reitzenstein (1861–1931), and Rudolf Bultmann (1884–1976) also situated the origins of Gnosticism in Persia.
 Hans Heinrich Schaeder (1896–1957) and Hans Leisegang (1890–1951) saw Gnosticism as an amalgam of eastern thought in a Greek form.

 Hans Jonas (1903–1993) took an intermediate approach, using both the comparative approach of the Religionsgeschichtliche Schule and the existentialist hermeneutics of Rudolph Bultmann.
 Jonas emphasized the duality between the Gnostic God and the world.
 Jonas concluded that Gnosticism cannot be derived from Platonism, nor from Judaism.
-Instead, he proposed that Gnosticism manifested an existential situation triggered by the conquests of Alexander The Great.
+Instead, he proposed that Gnosticism manifested an existential situation triggered by the conquests of Alexander the Great.
 Following Weber and Spengler, he noted the impact of the conquests on Greek city-states (in the "West") and castes of priest-intellectuals (in the Persian "East").
 Following Jonas's existential lead and some of his methods, scholarship contemporary to Jonas advocated a different proposal, claiming that Gnosticism has Jewish or Judeo-Christian origins; These theses were notably put forward by Gershom Scholem (1897–1982) and Gilles Quispel (1916–2006).